 The ongoing lawsuit between NASCAR, 23XI Racing, and Front Row Motorsports has cast a shadow over the futures of both current and prospective drivers of these teams.
 During the initial hearing of the lawsuit, NASCAR’s attorney, Chris Yates, made it clear that the number of charters has been reduced by NASCAR from 36 to 32, and there are no plans to sign any new contracts with the two teams involved.

-This means that not only the current drivers of the teams such as Tyler Reddick, Bubba Wallace, Todd Gilliland, and Lyane Riggs but also potential newcomers like Smith.
+This means that future prospects of current drivers from the teams such as Tyler Reddick, Bubba Wallace, Todd Gilliland, and Lyane Riggs but also potential newcomers like Smith hang in the balance.
 He had been tipped to join FRM as they expanded their team to include another charter, but now faces the reality of possibly being left without a ride next year.

 During the 2024 NASCAR Cup season, Smith finished two races in the top 5 and four in the top 10, highlighting his short stint in the highest echelon of the sport.